abacaxiguy/Ccolors/README.md

 # Ccolors

-CuteColors, a friendly copy of coolors.co, made with JavaScript
+CuteColors, a friendly copy of http://coolors.co, made with JavaScript